njgibbon/fend/README.md

 TODO

 # Details
 * Fend always ignores all '.git' directories.
-To skip anything else see **Configuration**.
+To skip anything else see [Configuration](#Configuration).
 You will want to configure the tool to skip any binary file types found in your repository - like any images for instance.

 # TODO
 ## Docs